neicnordic/sensitive-data-archive/sda-validator/orchestrator/README.md

 [Apptainer](https://apptainer.org/) is downloaded into the final image from a precompiled debian 13 binary, which then utilises the [apptainer.conf](apptainer.conf) to override the following default configration:

-- allow setuid = yes (default: no)
+- allow setuid = no (default: yes)
     - Reason: Only allow apptainer to run in unprivileged user namespaces.
 - config resolv_conf = no (default: yes)
     - Reason: Apptainer should not have access to internet, so no reason to config resolv.conf.

+And to enforce a strict security posture by limiting the container's access solely to essential validation directories, effectively isolating it from the host environment and other user resources.
+The following has been changed
 - mount proc = no (default: yes)
-    - Reason: No additional mounting besides files to be validated.
 - mount sys = no (default: yes)
-    - Reason: No additional mounting besides files to be validated.
 - mount dev = no (default: yes)
-    - Reason: No additional mounting besides files to be validated.
 - mount home = no (default: yes)
-    - Reason: No additional mounting besides files to be validated.
 - mount tmp = no (default: yes)
-    - Reason: No additional mounting besides files to be validated.
+- mount slave = no (default: yes)
 - enable fusemount = no (default: yes)
     - Reason: Fuse mounting is not needed
-- mount slave = no (default: yes)
-    - Reason: No additional mounting besides files to be validated.
-- Remove bind paths:
+- Removal of following bind paths:
     - bind path = /etc/localtime
-        - Reason: No additional mounting besides files to be validated.
     - bind path = /etc/hosts
-        - Reason: Apptainer should not have access to internet, so no reason to mount /etc/hosts